Barcelona still hoping Messi will stay with the club - WHIZ News

 Barcelona is trying to avoid an abrupt ending to Messi’s career at the club.
 His last match with a Barcelona jersey was the embarrassing 8-2 loss to Bayern Munich in the quarterfinals of the Champions League, one of the worst defeats in the player’s career and in the club’s history.

-But Messi apparently has already made up his mind, and it seems only a matter of how ugly the termination will get.
+But Messi apparently has already made up his mind, and it seems only a matter of how ugly the termination will get and if Barcelona will get any money out of it.

+Dozens of fans protested in front of the Camp Nou late Tuesday calling for the resignation of team president Josep Bartomeu.
+More protests by fans were scheduled for Wednesday.

+“The situation has been uncomfortable for everybody,” Barcelona fan Oriol Aznar said.
+“This board of directors should have resigned a long time ago.
+Bad results, bad management.
+Nothing positive about them.
+They are destroying the club.
+It’s normal that Messi wants to leave.
+They want to end the year with a decent financial balance if they make money out of Messi leaving.
+But this isn’t the right way.”

 Messi’s first contract with the club was signed on a napkin after a lunch between his representatives and club officials nearly 20 years ago, but it was with a burofax — a certified communication method commonly used in Spain, similar to a telegram — that Messi told the club he wants to leave.